aarandela/RedditClone/README.md

 # Spreddit

 Simple clone of 'The front page of the Internet', Reddit.
+The purpose of this project is for learning purposes only!

 ## Getting Started